saleyn/payments-engine/README.md

 2,-1.0000,0.0000,-1.0000,false
 ```

-Note that the script takes two optional arguments:
+Note that the script takes two optional arguments for pretty printing and outputing
+the record counts:
 ```
 $ install/bin/payments-loader.es -h
 Load payment transactions from a file